The-Academic-Observatory/observatory-platform/docs/deploy_terraform.md

 ```

 The file is saved to `~/.observatory/config-terraform.yaml`.
 Customise the generated file, parameters with '<--' need
-to be customised and parameters commented out with '#' are optional.
+to be customised and parameters commented out are optional.

 See below for an example generated file:
 ```yaml